 Pick backup now from the menu.

-And away Time Machine will go creating your backup.
+And away Time Machine will go creating your backup right now.

 Your first backup may take a little while in preparation and in backing up.

-Time Machine prepares by working out what needs backing up in this backup.
+Time Machine prepares by working out what needs backing up.

 And this could take a while.
 But it all happens in the background and you can carry on using your Mac while the backup happens.

-Just leave your Mac plugged into power and your WD Elements drive connected up.
+Just leave your Mac computer plugged into power.
+And your WD Elements drive connected up.

-All following backups to your WD Elements drive are of the things that changed since your last backup.
-And so backups after that you’ll find are much quicker.
+All the following backups to your WD Elements drive.
+Are of the things that changed since your last backup.
+And so backups after that are much quicker.

-What will your WD Elements Portable Backup on Your Mac?
+What Will Your WD Elements Backup On Your Mac?

-Unless you go into Time Machine and say there are certain folders you want excluded.
+But you can go into Time Machine and say there are certain folders you want excluded.

-And when you backup your iPhone, iPod or iPad to iTunes then they’ll be backed up by Time Machine too.
+And when you backup your iPhone, iPod or iPad to your Mac.
+Then they get backed up by Time Machine too.

 Click on the Time Machine symbol at the top of your desktop.